From Moral Issues that Divide Us

 The Liberal Position

 The liberal view on the issue of censorship is that free speech should be permitted even when it attacks traditional values, and in few cases is censorship justifiable.
-The main arguments for the liberal position are these:
+Common arguments for the liberal position are these:

 3. Personal autonomy: Censorship restricts our natural inclination towards self-expression, and strikes at the heart of our human identity.
 One of the defining features of human nature is our capacity to express our opinions, to question the views of others and offer our own unique perspectives.
 This is an especially important element for one’s sense of individual uniqueness, when society expects everyone to think and behave in fixed and predictable ways.
-We can’t help but express ourselves, and governments shouldn’t try to stop us.
+We cannot help but express ourselves, and governments shouldn’t try to stop us.
 A criticism of this argument is that personal restraint is as important to one’s identity as is self-expression.
-We have lots of spontaneous urges and impulses—towards eating, procreation, anger, vengeance, jealousy—and in each case we learn to restrain ourselves.
-If we didn’t, we’d be imprisoned or, worse yet, killed by others in conflicts that we’ve started.
+We have many spontaneous urges and impulses, such as towards eating, procreation, anger, vengeance, jealousy; in each case we learn to restrain ourselves.
+If we did not, we would be imprisoned or, worse yet, killed by others in conflicts that we have started.
 Why should self-expression be any different?
-It’s just one more natural inclination that contributes to mature human character when exercised properly, but can distort our true humanity when abused through unrestraint.
+It is just one more natural inclination that contributes to mature human character when exercised properly, but can distort our true humanity when abused through unrestraint.